Skip to content

 • 3 min read

-A week on from Tyson Fury defeating Otto Wallin and it seems the Briton can now fully focus on facing Deontay Wilder in February.
+A week after Tyson Fury defeated Otto Wallin, it seems the Briton can now entirely focus on facing Deontay Wilder in February.

-In regards to his United States reputation, Fury can thank cutman Jorge Capetillo for a large portion of his standing being saved from repair.
+Regarding his United States reputation, Fury can thank cutman Jorge Capetillo for saving a large portion of his standing from repair.

-Whatever the reason was for ‘a punch’ from a fighter not know for his excessive power – opening up one of the worst cuts ever seen in a boxing ring, Fury rode it well and didn’t panic.
+Whatever the reason was for a punch’ from a fighter not known for his excessive power – opening up one of the worst cuts ever seen in a boxing ring, Fury rode it well and didn’t panic.

 He showed the heart of a champion once again.
-Traits the American public will lap up in spades.
+These traits will be lapped up by the American public in spades.

 Coming back from adversity will keep Fury in the limelight.
 Keeping him talked about on US shores until he finally gets back in the ring with his number one nemesis.